ia2337 at columbia.edu

 Kevin was a double major in Computational Biology and Computer Science at the University of Pennsylvania (2004).
 He then spent a year studying and traveling in China and Taiwan.
 He was the recipient of an NSF pre-doctoral fellowship, and of the Biological Sciences Division Harper Dissertation Fellowship.
 His primary research focus was on the evolution of regulatory regions, but he also worked on a variety of other questions about the effects of natural selection and recombination.
 See his rescape page for information on his regulatory evolution simulation software (Genetics 2011 paper).
 He is the founder of Wordswing and lives in Philadelphia.

 Adi holds a B.A. in Computer Science from Bar-Ilan University in Tel Aviv, Israel (2001) and a Masters in Operations Research from Cornell University (2003).
 She worked as a programmer for Carlos D. Bustamante at Cornell for two years before joining the lab.
 Her research concentrated on the causes and consequences of variation in human recombination.
 Adi received her PhD in winter 2011 and remained in the lab as a postdoc until Sept 2011.
 She now works as a data scientist in Israel.

 Ryan obtained a B.A. with honors in mathematics from Pitzer College (Claremont, CA) in 2003, and completed his Ph.D. with Carlos Bustamante at Cornell University in January 2008.
 His research has focused on developing population genetic models of demography and selection to better understand modern day patterns of genetic variation.
-Ryan is currently an Associate Professor in the Department of Bioengineering and Therapeutic Sciences at the University of California, San Francisco.
+Ryan is currently a Full Professor at UCSF.

 Daniel obtained a dual degree in biology and microbiology at Universidad de Los Andes in Columbia (2005).
 He completed his Ph.D. in Ecology and Evolution with Jerry Coyne at the University of Chicago in Spring 2010, focused on the genetic architecture of reproductive isolation in different species of Drosophila.
 He was then a University of Chicago fellow in the group, working primarily on the evolution of reproductive isolation via reinforcement.
 In 2014, he was awarded the Society for the Study of Evolution’s Dobzhansky prize.
-He is now an Assistant Professor at UNC.
+He is now an Associate Professor at UNC.

 Cord Melton worked as a computer programmer in the group for close to two years.
 She has a B.S. in Computer Science from the University of Chicago.